TestFX/TestFX/README.md

 Head over to our [gitter chat](https://gitter.im/TestFX/TestFX) for discussion and questions.

+## TestFX Legacy: Deprecated

+The `testfx-legacy` subproject is deprecated and no longer supported.
+It is highly recommended that you switch from using `testfx-legacy`.
+If you want to continue using it you should cap the versions of `testfx-core` and `testfx-legacy` to `4.0.8-alpha`, which was the last released version of `testfx-legacy`.
+Using a newer version of `testfx-core` with an older version of `testfx-legacy` will very likely break (and does with `testfx-core` versions past `4.0.10-alpha`).

 ## Credits

 Thanks to all of the [contributors of TestFX](https://github.com/TestFX/TestFX/graphs/contributors)!